 We recite the Yizkor prayers on Yom Kippur and on the last day of each of the three Festivals: Passover, Shavuot and Sukkot.
 We take a moment to reflect, remember, and connect with our loved ones.
 And we ask G‑d, too, to remember the souls of family and friends who have passed away.

 But we cannot suffice with memory alone, because memory, by definition, relegates the remembered entity to the past.
 And we must endeavor to keep our loved ones’ legacies alive and present.
 They must be our inspiration, ever-present in our day-to-day life.
 As such, we continue to live in the company of their spirits, and they, in the World of Truth, live with us.

 We remember.
 We are inspired.
 And we pledge to do good in the merit of their souls.
 For this reason, the Yizkor service includes a pledge to tzedakah, charity, on behalf of the deceased’s souls.

-We will mention their names as a part of the Keil Malei prayer at the Yom Kippur Yizkor service on Monday Sept 28 at 11:30am (there will aslo be an addinonal Yizkor service at 1:30pm).
+We will mention their names as a part of the Keil Malei prayer and Yizkor Memorial Prayer at our service.